-Where do the nutrients come from?There's no way to sugarcoat it — the bio-light harnesses the energy in poo.
+There's no way to sugarcoat it — the bio-light harnesses the energy in poo.
 In fact, the bacteria in the system's glass bulbs feed on several kinds of waste material generated in the typical home.
 They get methane generated by the Microbial Home bio-digester unit, which processes everything from composted bathroom solids to vegetable matter discarded in the kitchen.
 "Just keep on, um, producing waste," says Evan Ackerman at Dvice, "and you'll have all the alien mood-lighting you could ever want."

-And this is enough to light up the house?Not quite.
+Not quite.
 The technology is still a work in progress, and its glow is far less bright than today's standard artificial light.
 Still, says Randolph Jonsson at Gizmag, "it's definitely a step in the right direction, especially because it gets people thinking about untapped household energy sources."